" Don't Miss This Seasonal Film of Reconciliation and Hope. "

 BACK "DAKOTA 38"

 From the beginning “Dakota 38″ has been created by an entirely volunteer crew, and in honoring Native traditions surrounding ceremonies, we decided that we would distribute the film as a gift rather than for sale.
 All of the production and distribution costs have been funded by the “Backers” of “Dakota 38″.
-If you’re inspired to make a contribution to help with the expenses relating to printing DVDs, postage, operating expenses etc., we’d be honored to add your name to the list.
-To become a backer fill out the two steps below.
+If you’re inspired to make a contribution to help with the expenses relating to printing future DVDs, we’d be honored to add your name to the list.
+To become a backer of the film fill out the two steps below.